Written By

 Silicosis Treatment Options

-There is no cure for silicosis, but there are treatment options available to address disease symptoms such as coughing, shortness of breath and weakness.
-These can drastically improve patients’ quality of life.
+Treatment options for silicosis can significantly improve patients’ quality of life by addressing disease symptoms.
 In very rare cases, a lung transplant can extend survival and improve quality of life.

-Silicosis is permanent, irreversible lung damage from long-term exposure to silica dust.
-Removing the source of silica exposure can protect against further damage and avoid exacerbation of symptoms.
+Silicosis is a permanent, irreversible lung disease caused by long-term exposure to silica dust.
+Removing the source of silica exposure can help prevent further damage and avoid symptom exacerbation.

 Supportive Treatments